You did it. Your Arkansas LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 If you’re putting together a budget for all your LLC’s costs – like formation costs, name reservation fees, and initial operating expenses – it’s important to include annual filings like this one, just so that there are no surprises.

 Costs vary from state to state.
 Some are free while others can be several hundred dollars.
-In Arkansas, your Annual Report and Franchise Tax are both part of the same filing, called the Annual LLC Franchise Tax Report.
+In Arkansas, your Annual Report and Franchise Tax are both parts of the same filing, called the Annual LLC Franchise Tax Report.
 So, the fee that you pay is technically your franchise tax.
 It’s a flat rate of $150 per year.

 Due Date and Frequency for an Annual Report in Arkansas